 Budget 2017: Enhancing vehicle incentive schemes for a cleaner environment

-Mr Heng said the changes to the schemes are aimed at nudging car buyers towards more environmentally-friendly vehicles
+Finance Minister Heng Sweet Keat says the changes to the schemes are aimed at nudging car buyers towards more environmentally-friendly vehicles.

 - Posted 20 Feb 2017 16:20

-SINGAPORE: The government will adjust two vehicle incentive schemes in a bid to nudge car-buyers towards cleaner and more environmentally-friendly models, said Finance Minister Heng Swee Keat in his Budget address on Monday (20 Feb).
+SINGAPORE: The Government will adjust two vehicle incentive schemes in a bid to nudge car-buyers towards cleaner and more environmentally-friendly models, said Finance Minister Heng Swee Keat in his Budget address on Monday (Feb 20).

-Mr Heng said the current Carbon Emissions-based Vehicle Scheme (CEVS) will be replaced with a new scheme that would consider four other pollutants on top of carbon dioxide.
-The new Vehicular Emissions Scheme (VES) would include nitrogen oxides, hydrocarbons, particulate matter and carbon monoxide.
+Mr Heng said the current Carbon Emissions-Based Vehicle Scheme (CEVS) will be replaced with a new scheme that would consider four other pollutants on top of carbon dioxide.
+The new Vehicular Emissions Scheme (VES) will include nitrogen oxides, hydrocarbons, particulate matter and carbon monoxide.

-The CEVS scheme was implemented in 2013 to encourage car owners to purchase vehicles with low carbon emissions.
-After a revision in 2015, the scheme provided for rebates of between $5,000 and $30,000 if vehicles registered from July 1 of that year were assessed to have carbon emissions of less than or equal to 135g of carbon emissions per kilometer.
+The CEVS was implemented in 2013 to encourage car owners to purchase vehicles with low carbon emissions.
+After a revision in 2015, the scheme provided for rebates of between S$5,000 and S$30,000 if vehicles registered from Jul 1 of that year were assessed to have carbon emissions of less than or equal to 135g of carbon emissions per kilometre.
 The rebates were offset from the vehicle’s Additional Registration Fee (ARF).

-Mr Heng said the new scheme would run for two years starting from January 2018.
-Meanwhile, the current CEVS would be extended until the end of 2017.
+Mr Heng said the new scheme will run for two years starting from January 2018.
+Meanwhile, the current CEVS will be extended until the end of 2017.

-He said the scheme, which was meant to expire in July this year, will be extended to 31 July 2019.
-More details on this would be shared by the Transport Ministry as well as the Environment and Water Resources Ministry during their Committee of Supply debates in March.
+He said the scheme, which was meant to expire in July this year, will be extended to Jul 31, 2019.
+More details on this will be shared by the Transport Ministry as well as the Environment and Water Resources Ministry during their Committee of Supply debates in March.

 - CNA/mo